 Syllabus and Discussion Seminars

-  Fellows meet with Dr. Dorsey for weekly discussion seminars covering assigned readings that help Fellows reflect on and gain a broader contextual understanding of their work with Horseshoe Farm.
+All of the Fellows get together weekly with Dr. Dorsey for discussion seminars covering readings that are intended to help Fellows reflect on and gain a broader contextual understanding of their work with Horseshoe Farm.

 Topics include engaging, working effectively, and making change within a community, management and leadership of non-profit organizations, an introduction to systems of care (healthcare law and ethics, healthcare economics, the structure and financing of the healthcare system, the history of American medicine), and health policy.

 The readings and discussions are organized into the following Modules:

 MODULE I: AN INTRODUCTION TO CITIZENSHIP, ENGAGEMENT, AND COMMUNITY

 MODULE II: THE BIOLOGICAL, THE PSYCHOLOGICAL, AND THE SOCIAL IN COMMUNITY HEALTH

 MODULE III: LEADERSHIP, STRATEGY, MANAGEMENT, AND EXECUTION: ESSENTIAL TOOLS FOR GRASSROOTS CHANGE

 MODULE IV: THE HEALTHCARE SYSTEM – FORCES, PROCESSES, STRUCTURES, AND CONSTRAINTS

 MODULE V: WHAT IS MEDICINE?